vishakha-ramani/inferno-autoscaler/README.md

 make deploy-llm-d-inferno-emulated-on-kind
 ```

-This script deploys an environment ready for testing, integrating the llm-d infrastructure and the Inferno autoscaler.
+This target deploys an environment ready for testing, integrating the llm-d infrastructure and the Inferno-autoscaler.

 The default set up:
 - Deploys a 3 Kind nodes, 2 GPUs per node, mixed vendors with fake GPU resources